 Chocolate Souffle is a delicious dessert, and so rewarding.
-This flourless version is double rewarding because it is relatively easy keep the inside liquid and bake the outside.
-What is more satisfying than a chocolate souffle, a Two-Tone Flourless Chocolate Souffle in this case, with an oozing center that reveals itself as soon as you put your scoop in the dessert.
+What is more satisfying than a chocolate souffle?
+A Two-Tone Flourless Chocolate Souffle, with an oozing center that reveals itself as soon as you put your scoop in the dessert.
 It is like a lava cake without flour.
 This is certainly a favorite in our house.

-I made the chocolate souffle a little more complicated by using two types of chocolate and combine those in one ramekin; you got to do something to challenge yourself, don’t you think.
+I made the chocolate souffle a little more complicated by using two types of chocolate and combine those in one ramekin.
+You got to do something to challenge yourself, don’t you think?
 Funny enough it is not that difficult, because you basically make two separate bowls of chocolate mousse.
-It is a little messier because you make 2 small portion of a dessert, then pour them in a ramekin at the same time – that’s the tricky part, the part where you have to concentrate.
+It is a little messier because you make 2 small portion of a dessert, then pour them in a ramekin at the same time.
 It does not really matter if the two parts are not identical in size; that the artist in you, the creativity if you like.

 This is how you put the souffles together.

 Melt the 2 types of chocolate.
 Add butter and concentrated coffee to the dark chocolate and just butter to the white chocolate.
 Then allow it to cool; the next step is to add egg yolks and you don’t want the chocolate to be too hot, because that will cause the yolks to ‘cook’ and you’ll have lumps.

 While the chocolate is cooling off, start on the egg whites.
 Beat them with some cream of tartar and sugar, until you have soft peaks.
 Add the chocolate-yolk mix to the beaten egg whites.
 Combine, but don’t stir and fold more than necessary, you want to keep as much air in the mixture as possible, because that makes the souffle rise.